SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 ---

-### AWS CloudFront
+### <a name="aws-cloudfront"></a> AWS CloudFront

 > As described [here](#spec-file), it's easy to create spec files in your web site.
 The following steps are needed *only* if you are using a CDN for HTTPS tracking and therefore need to configure the spec files there.

-First set up your secure tracking domain using CloudFront - instructions [here](https://www.sparkpost.com/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost/#aws-create).
+First set up your secure tracking domain using CloudFront - instructions [here](./enabling-https-engagement-tracking-on-sparkpost/#aws-create).
 This establishes your tracking domain routing and certificate in AWS.
 This section describes how to:

  * Create an S3 bucket for the spec files;
  * Set up our CloudFront distribution to selectively serve requests on our tracking domain from the bucket;